Heian Palace: Inner Palace (Dairi)

-The Dairi, or Inner Palace, was located to the north-east of the Chōdō-in somewhat to the east of the central north-south axis of the Greater Palace.
+The Dairi or Inner Palace (内裏), was located to the north-east of the Chōdō-in somewhat to the east of the central north-south axis of the Greater Palace.
 Its central feature was the Throne Hall.
 The Dairi encompassed the emperor's living quarters and the pavilions of the imperial consorts and ladies-in-waiting (collectively, the Kōkyū).
 It was enclosed within two sets of walls.
 In addition to the Dairi itself, the outer walls enclosed some household offices, storage areas, and the (中和院, Chūwain)—a walled area of Shinto buildings associated with the emperor's religious functions, situated to the west of the Dairi itself, at the geographic centre of the Greater Palace.
 The formal entrance to the larger enclosure was the gate Kenreimon (建礼門), located directly south of the Dairi.

 Archery competition (射遺) in front of Kenreimon (建礼門) gate in late Heian period.

 The Dairi proper, the residential compound of the emperor, was enclosed within another set of walls to the east of the Chūwain.
 It measured approximately 215 m (710 ft) north to south and 170 m (560 ft) east to west.
 The main gate was the Shōmeimon gate (承明門) at the centre of the southern wall of the Dairi enclosure, immediately to the north of the Kenreimon gate.
 In contrast to the solemn, official, Chinese-style architecture of the Chōdō-in and the Buraku-in, the Dairi was built in a more intimate Japanese architectural style—though still on a grand scale.
 The Inner Palace represented a variant of the shinden-style architecture used in the aristocratic villas and houses of the period.
 The buildings, with unpainted surfaces and gabled and shingled cypress bark roofs, were raised on elevated wooden platforms and connected to each other with covered and uncovered slightly elevated passages.
 Between the buildings and passages were gravel yards and small gardens.